dotnet/csharplang/spec/standard.md

 There are four kinds of formal parameters:

 - Value parameters, which are declared without any modifiers.

-- Reference parameters, which are declared with the ref modifier.
+- Reference parameters, which are declared with the `ref` modifier.

-- Output parameters, which are declared with the out modifier.
+- Output parameters, which are declared with the `out` modifier.

-- Parameter arrays, which are declared with the params modifier.
+- Parameter arrays, which are declared with the `params` modifier.

+> [!NOTE]
-[*Note*: As described in §8.6, the ref and out modifiers are part of a method’s signature, but the params modifier is not. *end note*]
+> As described in §8.6, the `ref` and `out` modifiers are part of a method’s signature, but the `params` modifier is not.

 #### Value parameters